rpjb/rpjb.github.com/_posts/2014-04-02-optimal-sleep-amount.md

 layout: post
 published: true
 author: robert barretto
 categories:
   - sleep
-description: A single gene could determine how much sleep you require each night.
+description: a single gene could determine how much sleep you require each night.
 ---

 There's an article on Quora asking ["How can I determine what my personal basal sleep requirement is?"](http://www.quora.com/Sleep/How-can-I-determine-what-my-personal-basal-sleep-requirement-is) The short answer is 7-9 hours of sleep.